itusajja/icongallery/README.md

 ## To-Do

-1. Ads
-2. Search page takes parameters, i.e. /search?tag=blue (this can be linked from the individual post page)
+1. Search page takes parameters, i.e. /search?tag=blue (this can be linked from the individual post page)
-3. 404 page, "oops it's not here ... check out some icons while you're here"
+2. 404 page, "oops it's not here ... check out some icons while you're here"
-4. Build scripts
+3. Build scripts
-5. Unify categories in build scripts with IDs or something to map them to names.
+4. Unify categories in build scripts with IDs or something to map them to names.
 Perhaps map the to app store gener IDs

 ## Deploy
 1. Ads work